 Once the installation is complete, the cable plant tested, the network equipment running smoothly, what is likely to go wrong in a fiber optic network?
-Fortunately, notmuch.
-One of the biggest selling points for fiber optics hasbeen its reliability.
+One of the biggest selling points for fiber optics has been its reliability.
 But there are potential problems that can be addressed by the end user.

-With the cable plant, the biggest problem is what the telcos call "backhoe fade", where someone mistakenly cuts or breaks the cable.
-While this most often happens when an underground cable is dug up, it can happen when an electrician is working on cablessnstdea building.
-Outdoors, the best defense is to mark where cables are buried and bury a marker tape above the cable which will hopefully be dug up first.
-Inside buildiriğs, USing ôrahğe ör yellow jacket cable instead of black or gray will make the fibef~ble more visible and distinctive.
-Oütside cable faults are best found by usrrig ah OTDR to localize the fault, then having personhel scout the area looking föfobviôus damage.
+With the cable plant, the biggest problem is what the telcos call "backhoe fade" where someone mistakenly cuts or breaks the cable.
+While this most often happens when an underground cable is dug up, it can happen when an electrician is working on cables inside a building.
+Outdoors the best defense is to mark where cables are buried and bury a marker tape above the cable which will hopefully be dug up first.
+Inside buildings, using orange or yellow jacket cable instead of black or gray will make the fiber cable more visible and distinctive.
+Outside cable faults are best found by using an OTDR to localize the fault then having personnel scout the area looking for obvious damage.
 Inside buildings, the short distances make OTDRs unusable, so a visual fault locator is necessary.
 Another problem is breaking the cable just behind the connectors in patch panels.
 This is a difficult fault to find, but a visual fault locator is often the best way.
-Unless the jumper cables are quite long, an OTDR won't helpat all.
+Unless the jumper cables are quite long, an OTDR won't help at all.

 Within the fiber optic link, the most likely component to fail is the LED or laser transmitter, since it is the most highly stressed component in the link.
-Lasers are feedback stabilized to maintain a constant output power, so they terid to fail allat once.
-LEDs will drop in power output as they age, but the time frame IS quite löng, 100K to 1 million hours.
+Lasers are feedback stabilized to maintain a constant output power so they tend to fail all at once.
+LEDs WI drop in power output as they age, but the time frame is quite long 100K to 1 million hours.
 If there is no power at the receiver, the next place to check should be the transmitter LED or laser, just to isolate the problem to either the transmitter or the cable plant.
 Receivers are low stressed devices and highly reliable.
 But the electronics behind them can fail.
-If there is receiver power but no communications, a loopback test to see if the receiver is workingJsthe besttest .of its status.
+If there is receiver power but no communications, a loopback test to see if the receiver is working is the best test of its status.